Varadhan's formula, conditioned diffusions, and local volatilities: Applications: asymptotics of local volatilities

-\textbf{Comments on heat kernel expansions and the Laplace method.} Starting from a small-time heat kernel expansion \be p_t(x) = \frac1{2\pi t} e^{-\frac{\Lambda(x)}{t}}(c_0(x) + O(t;x)) \qquad \mbox{as } t \downarrow 0, \ee and assuming that for a fixed $y$, the map $z \mapsto \Lambda(y,z)$ has a unique minimizer $z_y^*$ such that $\partial_{zz} \Lambda(y,z^*_y) > 0$, an heuristic application of the Laplace method yields: \be \ee in agreement with \eqref{e:shortTimeLocalVol}.
-Of course, here we have plugged the expansion \eqref{e:smallTimeHKE}, which is know to hold uniformly on compact sets (that do not intersect the cut-locus, see \cite{BenA}), and integrated on the whole space, neglecting the residual tail contributions to the integrals in \eqref{e:Laplace}.
-The condition $\partial_{zz} \Lambda(y,z^*) > 0$, typical from Laplace asymptotics, is the finite-dimensional analogue of the second-order `non-focality' condition in Deuschel et al. \cite[Definition 2.7]{DFJV:I}.
-As pointed out after Remark \ref{r:marginal}, we do not rely here on such a non-degeneracy assumption.
-Moreover, the message of Theorems \ref{t:conditionalLawStochVol} and \ref{t:smallTimeLocalVol} is that \emph{the asymptotic behaviour of the logarithm of the density} is enough to establish the leading order term of the local volatility function.
-On the other hand, when a full heat kernel expansion is available as in \eqref{e:smallTimeHKE}, the Laplace method allows to provide higher-order terms in \eqref{e:Laplace}; this approach is followed by Henry-Labord\`ere \cite[Chap.
-6]{PH2}, relying on an ellipticity assumption.
+\textbf{Comments on heat kernel expansions and the Laplace method.} We compare our approach to Theorem \ref{t:smallTimeLocalVol} to the route followed in Henry-Labord\`ere \cite[Chap.
+6]{PH2}.
+Starting from a small-time heat kernel expansion \be p_t(x) = \frac1{2\pi t} e^{-\frac{\Lambda(x)}{t}}(c_0(x) + O(t;x)) \qquad \mbox{as } t \downarrow 0, \ee and assuming that for some $y$, the map $z \mapsto \Lambda(y,z)$ has a unique minimizer $z_y^*$ such that $\partial_{zz} \Lambda(y,z^*_y) > 0$, an heuristic application of the Laplace method yields: \be \ee in agreement with \eqref{e:shortTimeLocalVol}.
+Of course, here we have plugged the expansion \eqref{e:smallTimeHKE}, which is know to hold uniformly on compact sets (that do not intersect the cut-locus), and then integrated on the whole line, neglecting the tail contributions to the integrals in \eqref{e:Laplace}.
+The condition $\partial_{zz} \Lambda(y,z^*) > 0$, typical from Laplace asymptotics, plays the role of the second-order `non-focality' condition in Deuschel et al. \cite[Definition 2.7]{DFJV:I}.
+As pointed out in our discussion after Remark \ref{r:marginal}, we do not rely here on such a non-degeneracy assumption.
+Moreover, the main message of Theorems \ref{t:conditionalLawStochVol} and \ref{t:smallTimeLocalVol} is that \emph{the asymptotic behaviour of the logarithm of the density} is enough to establish the leading order term of the local volatility function.
+On the other hand, when a full heat kernel expansion is available as in \eqref{e:smallTimeHKE}, the Laplace method allows to provide higher-order terms in \eqref{e:Laplace}; see \cite[Chap.
+6]{PH2} (where an ellipticity assumption is considered).